-- 50. This statement was materially false and misleading at the time it was made because Cummins was producing engines for the RAM 2500 and 3500 trucks with unlawful emissions control devices.
-As such, Cummins overstated its commitment to environmental compliance. - 51.
-On May 4, 2021, August 3, 2021, and November 2, 2021, the Company filed with the SEC its quarterly reports on Form 10-Q for the periods ending April 4, 2021 (the "1Q21 Report"), July 4, 2021 (the "2Q21 Report"), and October 3, 2021 (the "3Q21 Report") Attached to the 1Q21, 2Q21, and 3Q21 Reports were certifications pursuant to SOX signed by Defendants Linebarger and Smith attesting to the accuracy of financial reporting, the disclosure of any material changes to the Company's internal control over financial reporting and the disclosure of all fraud. - 52.
-The 1Q21 and 2Q21 Reports each incorporated by reference the risk disclosures in the 2020 Annual Report, as discussed in paragraphs 45, 47, and 49. - 53.
-These risk disclosures mentioned in paragraph 52 were materially false and misleading for the reasons discussed in paragraphs 46, 48, and 50.
+50. This statement was materially false and misleading because at the time that it was made, Cummins was producing engines for the RAM 2500 and 3500 trucks with unlawful emissions control devices.
+As such, Cummins overstated its commitment to environmental compliance.

+51. On May 4, 2021, August 3, 2021, and November 2, 2021, the Company filed with the SEC its quarterly reports on Form 10-Q for the periods ending April 4, 2021 (the "1Q21 Report"), July 4, 2021 (the "2Q21 Report"), and October 3, 2021 (the "3Q21 Report") Attached to the 1Q21, 2Q21, and 3Q21 Reports were certifications pursuant to SOX signed by Defendants Linebarger and Smith attesting to the accuracy of financial reporting, the disclosure of any material changes to the Company's internal control over financial reporting and the disclosure of all fraud.

+52. The 1Q21 and 2Q21 Reports each incorporated by reference the risk disclosure incorporated by reference in the 2020 Report, which were materially false and misleading for the reasons discussed in paragraphs 46, 48, and 50.

-54. The 3Q21 Report contained the following risk disclosure:
+53. The 3Q21 Report contained the following risk disclosure: